Skim by Section

 This recipe involves a bit of prep work to slice and shred the veggies but then you're just layering everything in a baking dish and popping it in the oven.
 Super simple.

-See?
-So easy.
-For the full ingredients list and recipe instructions, see below.
 You can also check out the video to see this being made step by step.
-Video is located beneath the full recipe.
+How-to video is located beneath the full recipe.

 ★ Tips & FAQs ★